Introduction: why can’t IT be separated from security today?

 Cybersecurity is an umbrella term for the strategies, technologies, processes and standards that aim to protect systems and data from misuse, loss or damage.
 It includes not only defending against attacks, but also:

-Security today is not just “antivirus on the server”, but an interdisciplinary field that links IT governance, network infrastructure, user habits and legal liability.
+Security today is not just about “antivirus on the station” or “a set of firewall rules”.
+It’s a complex interdisciplinary field that encompasses IT governance, network infrastructure, user habits and legal liability.

 The importance of cybersecurity in the daily operation of companies